italosmoraes/corprime.real-time-data.app/README.md

 - Improve resources names in aws to reflect environments
 - Use https for the servers
 - the current deployment of ec2 instances via terraform will mean downtime for the server while the instance is spun up.
 A load balancer or ECS cluster could be used as a solution.
+- the usage of tailwindcss could be improved or better mixed with the custom css, given proper time
+- the usage of TS types can be improved the 'any' used around for brevities sake